A constellation of CubeSats with synthetic tracking cameras to search for 90% of potentially hazardous near-Earth objects: Introduction

-Recognizing the threat that NEOs pose to life on Earth, the US Congress has passed the 2005 NASA Authorization Act\footnote{Specifically, the George E. Brown, Jr. Near-Earth Object Survey section of the NASA Authorization Act of 2005 (Public Law 109-155).}, according to which NASA was mandated to detect, track, catalogue, and characterize the physical characteristics of at least 90\% of NEOs larger than 140 meters in diameter (i.e., with absolute magnitude of H=22~mag) that could potentially impact the Earth by the end of year 2020.
-Responding to the Congressional charge, NASA has funded several NEO surveys to find such potentially hazardous objects (PHO)\footnote{An object is considered a potentially hazardous object (PHO) � that is, posing a possible risk to Earth � if, among other conditions, its minimum orbit intersection distance (MOID) from the Earth is less than 0.05 AU.}.
-However, it has became clear that the current efforts are inefficient, and it is predicted to take over two decades to complete the task.
-After a detailed look at a number of alternative approaches, in 2010 the National Research Council (NRC) concluded that the goal of finding 90\% of H=22~mag NEOs by the year 2020 was nearly impossible to achieve \citep{NRC2010}.
-The NRC committee looked at various ground- and space-based options and found that the most viable approaches with the potential to complete the survey in the period of $\sim$10 years were the space-based ones.
+Recognizing the threat that NEOs pose to life on Earth, the US Congress has passed the 2005 NASA Authorization Act\footnote{Specifically, the George E. Brown, Jr. Near-Earth Object Survey section of the NASA Authorization Act of 2005 (Public Law 109-155).}, where NASA was mandated by the end of year 2020 to detect, track, catalog, and characterize at least 90\% of NEOs brighter than $\rm H=22$~mag that could potentially impact the Earth.
+[To guide the search for faint objects one uses either the size of a NEO or its brightness.
+However, because of the large variation in the bimodal distribution of albedos, there is no simple relationship between H mag and size.
+In this paper, we have conducted simulations of a constellation of SmallSats to detect 90\% of H=22 mag NEOs and in one case H=24.2 mag NEOs, which the 2010 NRC report would refer to as 140~m NEOs and 50~m NEOs, correspondingly.]
+The US Congress also asked the NRC in 2008 to form a committee to determine the optimum approach to doing so.
+In 2010, after a detailed look at a number of alternative approaches, the NRC concluded that the goal of finding 90\% of H=22~mag NEOs by the year 2020 was an almost impossible achievement \citep{NRC2010}.
+The NRC committee looked at various ground- and space-based options and found that the most viable approaches with the potential to complete the survey in the period of approximately 10 years were the space-based ones.
 Each of the corresponding missions would rely on a single spacecraft, would require an active decade-long observing campaign, and would cost over \$500M.
-However, even if funded, these expensive missions will not guarantee completion of the survey for 90\% of 140~m NEOs by 2020.
-As a result, even today, the Congressional challenge of 2005 is still unmet.
+However, even these expensive missions will not guarantee completion of the survey by 2020.

-Since the release of 2010 NRC report we witnessed significant technology progress in several relevant areas that could result in a major paradigm shift in the search for NEOs.
-One such area is the rapid development, flight heritage, and technology maturation for small and capable spacecraft, namely CubeSats.
-A single unit (1U) CubeSat\footnote{For information on CubeSats, please visit {\tt http://en.wikipedia.org/wiki/CubeSat} and {\tt http://cubesat.jpl.nasa.gov/}.} is a type of miniaturized satellite that usually has a volume of exactly one liter (based on a $[10~{\rm cm}\times 10~{\rm cm}\times 10~{\rm cm}]$ form-factor), has a mass of no more than 1.33~kg and typically costs \$1--2M.